gabrieldrozd/gabrieldrozd/README.md

 # 💫 About Me:
-Currently working on a management system for a private language school<br>using .NET for the backend and React for the frontend<br>with the addition of a wide variety of libraries, design patterns and best practices<br><br>Fun fact: I love dabbling in interesting topics<br><br>**curiosity deepens curiosity, endless story**😌<br>
+Currently working on a management system for a private language school<br>using .NET for the backend, React for the frontend and PostgreSQL as main database<br>with the addition of a wide variety of libraries, design patterns and best practices<br><br>Fun fact: I love dabbling in interesting topics<br><br>**curiosity deepens curiosity, endless story**😌<br>

 # 🌐 Socials: